Flash-VAED: Plug-and-Play VAE Decoders for Efficient Video Generation: Experiments

 \subsection{Ablation Study}

-\textbf{Ablation on Pruning Methods.} To validate our independence-aware channel pruning strategy, we compare it against a random pruning approach.
+\textbf{Ablation on Pruning Methods.} To validate our proposed independence-aware channel pruning strategy, we compare it with two classic pruning methods: random pruning and L1-norm based channel pruning.
+For the L1-norm based channel pruning, the importance of each channel is estimated by the L1-norm of its corresponding channel weights.
 As shown in Figure~\ref{fig:Pruning Ablation}, our method demonstrates a significantly higher starting point, faster performance growth, and superior outcomes.
 These improvements verify that our independence-aware channel selection effectively preserves the most informative channels, laying a solid foundation for the retained-channel enhancement in the second stage, while ensuring that the retained channels effectively inherit the capabilities from the original full channel set.

 \textbf{Ablation on Pruning Ratios.} Taking the LTX-Video VAE decoder~\citep{LTXVideo} as a representative example, we investigate the speed-quality trade-off across different pruning ratios ($1, 1/2, 1/4, 1/8$), as presented in Table~\ref{tab:prune_ratio_ablation}.
 As the pruning ratio decreases from $1$ to $1/8$, the inference speed steadily increases, with a degradation in performance.
 We select a 1/4 ratio for the LTX-Video VAE decoder~\citep{LTXVideo} as it achieves the best trade-off: compared with a $1/2$ ratio, the $1/4$ ration provides a 2$\times$ speedup with only a 0.93\% drop in quality, while the $1/8$ ratio incurs a more substantial 3.7\% quality loss.
 Similarly, for the Wan 2.1 VAE decoder~\citep{wan}, we identify the $1/8$ ratio as the optimal configuration that effectively balances speed and quality.